Beyond the Ping Pong Table: Stronger Ways to Showcase Company Culture

 Here's what I mean:

-The ping pong table: rather than saying you have a fun game room, why not talk about how these spaces help bring together people?
+The ping pong table: rather than saying you have a fun game room, why not talk about how these spaces help bring people together?
 Maybe Sarah met Jake who took her on as a mentee and helped her grow her career from marketing to engineering.

 Beer Fridays: sure, it's a nice way to socialize after a long week of hustling.
 But wouldn't it be a stronger story to showcase the fact that senior leadership, such as the CEO, takes time to hang out with the gang?
 That shows approachable leadership.
 A lot of people would kill to have that connection.
 (Bonus points for inclusivity if you incorporate nonalcoholic drinks for those who don't partake).